Raymmar/download-twitter-spaces/README.md

-Media Downloader README

 Media Downloader - By [Raymmar.com](https://raymmar.com/)

 # Download Twitter Spaces audio as an mp3 for free with one click

 Get the extension in the Chrome Store: [Coming soon]

-I built this extension becaue I often need to download audio from our X.com spaces (Formerly Twitter Spaces) for use in marketing, or to re-purpose the content for other uses.
+I built this extension because I often need to download audio from our X.com spaces (Formerly Twitter Spaces) for use in marketing, or to re-purpose the content for other uses.
 Currently there is no easy way to do this natively on X.com.

 Many of the third party solutions I have found online charge $$ simply to download my own audio and then add a bunch of features I do not need so they can justify the cost.
 Others solutions are overly technical or are complete scams which take your email and never deliver the audio file.
 After much frustration I decided to build my own tool.